 As part of the project, the team has worked closely with Bangladesh Agricultural University and the Chinese Academy of Sciences.

 “The programme of work greatly reduces the concentrations of a carcinogen in the diet, particularly the diet of young children.
 This work has led to new regulations from the EU and the World Health Organisation, setting guidance standards, and it’s changing US laws.”

 International Sustainable Development and Peacebuilding

-National Institute for Health Research (NIHR) Global Health Research Group on Early Childhood Development for Peacebuilding and Sustainable Development
+LINKS, the NIHR Global Health Research Group on Early Childhood Development for Peacebuilding

 The Group includes an international network of researchers from several LMICs that have been affected by ethnic divisions and political violence.

 The network builds research capacity in those countries and supports the development and robust evaluation of Early Childhood Development (ECD) services, thus contributing to the international evidence base on what works in these settings.

 For more on this project visit the webpage.